How often should I clean and inspect my tack?

 Short answer

+Regularly and ideally after use.
 Sweat, dirt, and friction can degrade leather and stitching, increasing the risk of breakage and uneven pressure.
+Well maintained tack is comfortable and safe.

 Real-Life Example